-Young Professionals are the Key to Training Program Growth
+Young Professionals are the Key to Educational Program Growth

 According to the U.S. Census Bureau, the number of Millennials in the U.S. —the youngest of whom are in their late 20’s to early 30’s—has eclipsed Baby Boomers.
 And, according to the Pew Research Center, they are now the largest generation in the workforce.